eh3rrera/ocpj8-notes/10-Java-Concurrency/1-Create-worker-threads-using-Runnable-Callable-and-use-an-ExecutorService-to-concurrently-execute-tasks.md

 ````

 ####submit(Callable)
-This version of the method takes a Callable, and returns a Future object with a result when if has finished executing:
+This version of the method takes a Callable, and returns a Future object with a result when it has finished executing:
 ````java
 Future future = executorService.submit(new Callable<String>() {
     public String call() {